holderbaum-io/think-about-website/pages/blog/log-inspection.md

 This will create a file called `report.html` which contains all statistics stored in the database as a self-contained website.
 Ideally you generate this file onto a path which is served by your webserver.
-By doing so, you can access is from the web whenever you want.
+By doing so, you can access it from the web whenever you want.